 “What color do you want to paint the living room?”

 “I don’t know.
 It depends on what color flooring we get,” I said putting my arms around his neck and kissing him.

 I know that has nothing to do with ghosts but it has everything to do with how things go around my house.
 Just little bits, like a fragment of a song or just a small bite of something good.

 Teddy asked me if I was going to tell anymore Christmas stories here.
 I think I will.
-I will also repost The Travelers (my favorite Christmas story) soon.
+I will also repost The Travelers (a Christmas tradition) and some new stories soon.